 Special Equipment Needs

-Deficiencies identified by placement testing will be remediated prior to admission.
+Developmental math, reading, and English needs, as identified by placement testing, must be remediated prior to acceptance into the major.
 Chemistry must be satisfied prior to admission to the major.
 Applicants not having a "C" or better in high school chemistry with a lab within the past 10 years must pass one of the following: CHM 100, or CHM 108 or higher, or an adult education chemistry course at an approved high school prior to admission to the Dental Hygiene major.

-Students in this major can transfer to the Dental Hygiene bachelor-degree option (BDE) or the Applied Health Studies major (BAH).
+Students in this major can transfer to the bachelor's degree in Dental Hygiene or Applied Health Studies.
 This major will subscribe to the transfer standards established by the College.

 International health credentials/licensure, sciences courses, and most math courses will not be accepted to satisfy requirements of this major.
 Please see additional information for international students applying to Health Sciences majors.